 Scholarly Commons Citation

 West, Robin, "Legitimating the Illegitimate: A Comment on 'Beyond Rape'" (1993).
 Georgetown Law Faculty Publications and Other Works.
-Paper 652.
+652.